Unpublished Research Data

 Content hosted on social media platforms (that users might not have stored elsewhere) is at risk and users may lose the opportunity to keep their own data for personal archiving or to donate to an organization.
 Collecting organizations may lose the opportunity to archive hosted content within their collecting remit using web or API harvesting tools.
 In both instances, data remains at high risk because it is hosted by companies that could change policies or access on a whim.
 Also, the inability to archive even free content unless you have a login as an archivist (like with Browsertrix).
 Additionally, there are social media companies requiring payment to access data for preservation.

 With digital materials from premium or institutional social media services, the business model and sustainability are more obvious, and contracts may be enforceable more readily.
-Moreover, because these services have a slightly higher barrier to entry, they may be favoured by agencies better able to respond to closure or loss.
+Moreover, because these services have a slightly higher barrier to entry, they may be favored by agencies that are better able to respond to closure or loss.
 Traditional web archiving can be employed where the user pays for a service, but the content is ultimately publicly available (such as Flickr).
-But much is unclear about how to preserve internal social media / closed networks that web archiving cannot get to or existing tools do not cover.
+But much is unclear about how to preserve internal social media / closed networks that web archiving cannot get to, or existing tools do not cover.

 Social media capture via web harvesting has become increasingly difficult.
 Social media platforms have done nothing to address the barriers to automated capture that prevent the preservation of even so-called public content.
 For example, campaign websites or other election-related content that is only published on Facebook or on X (previously Twitter) because these services are ‘free.’
 This content is of particular concern as it appears on no other website.
 Web archivists are constantly shifting strategies and approaches and trying out new (but limited) tools to best capture this content.
 If we cannot successfully preserve these platforms, we are missing out on documenting organizations, campaigns and elections around the globe.
 Much of this data exists as data sets based on aggregated use rather than individual files.